-As a woman with Strabismus, and a mother with 2 children diagnosed with Strabismus (“eye turn” or “crossed eyes”), I understand the anxiety we all feel when our children experience any pain or deficiency.
+As a woman with strabismus, and a mother with 2 children diagnosed with strabismus (“eye turn” or “crossed eyes”), I understand the anxiety we all feel when our children experience any pain or deficiency.
 The passion we have to “fix” problems is very real!
-We are troubled by the “unchartered” waters that we are about to dive into.
+We are troubled by the “uncharted” waters that we are about to dive into.
 We worry about our children’s well-being, their self-esteem and our ability to give them the very best chance to succeed in life.

 When Caleb was a toddler, he was diagnosed with a type of Strabismus called esotropia (crossed eyes) and amblyopia (lazy eye).
 We followed the usual route of consulting an eye surgeon who prescribed daily eye patching.
 Whilst she is a wonderful surgeon, her approach led us to believe that Caleb could only hope to achieve 3D vision if he underwent eye-muscle surgery on both his eyes as soon as possible.
 She explained that if his eyes were more aligned, he would stand a better chance of developing 3D vision like other children.
 Desperate, we dove in instantly to “fix” this problem and Caleb underwent the surgery when he was 3 years old.